Nearly all sessions are now listed - find the schedule below!

 All Levels

 Intellectuals are often trapped on the treadmill of ideas.
-Academic success in the form of funding, advancement, external rewards and internal satisfaction all hinges on the life of the mind.
-Given this, how to meaningfully engage intellectuals in the balance of head, heart, and hands that is required for dialogue?
-This session tells the story of Game Changer Academies, a program developed for the National Science Foundation to support deliberative democracy in the peer review process.
-We will describe and demonstrate how we have engaged engineers in reflection and dialogue to improve group process, understand the importance of social identity, and be productive participants in conflict and deliberation for the public good.
+Academic success, funding, advancement, external rewards and internal satisfaction all hinge on the life of the mind.
+How do we meaningfully balance the head, heart, and hands that are required for dialogue?
+Learn about Game Changer Academies, a program developed for the National Science Foundation to support deliberative democracy in the peer review process.
+We will demonstrate how we have engaged engineers in reflection and dialogue to improve group process, understand the importance of social identity, and be productive participants in conflict and deliberation for the public good.

 Diana Kardia - Founder and Lead Designer; Kardia Group LLC: Leadership and Change in Academia